 We mentioned that Revolut is a bank.
 Although a UK headquartered company Its banking licence is via Lithuania.
 As such Revolut is not covered by the UK’s FSCS, but by it’s Lithuanian equivalent the DPS up to €100,000.

 That’s worth pointing out, because Revolut has deposits greater than that of the Lithuania’s GDP, so in the highly unlikely even that the bank was to have a problem it’s unlikely Lithuania could afford to reimburse its customers.

 Instead it seems Revolut is relying on European Deposit Insurance Scheme” (EDIS) but this scheme still hasn’t been signed off by the powers that be in the EU.
 That being said, in the UK, Revolut is an e-money provider.
 UK rules mean e-money providers must ring-fence customer deposits here in the UK.
 In this case deposits are held with Lloyds.

 It’s not a reason to avoid Revolut, but certainly something to keep an eye-on especially if leaving substantial deposits in the account for any length of time.

 There’s no special eligibility criteria other than the beyond having a UK address.
 On signing up, you get a UK account number and sort code, plus an IBAN and SWIFT code for foreign receipts/payments.

-Similar to Revolut, Transferwise is not a dedicated euro account, but a multi-currency account aimed at expats, travellers, and freelancers.
+Similar to Revolut, Wise is not a dedicated euro account, but a multi-currency account aimed at expats, travellers, and freelancers.